 Following up on our first webinar on successfully conducting testing in an Agile development environment, we ran a second webinar for Europe.
 This again generated more questions than we could answer in the webinar itself, so we’ve collected and answered these below, we hope they are informative for those of you seeking to better employ testing in your Agile projects.

 What is the main purpose of scrum?

-Effective transition depends on team composition, team competency and also many other criteria (Complexity, availability of SMEs, Agile Coach etc.).
+The effective transition depends on team composition, team competency, and also many other criteria (Complexity, availability of SMEs, Agile Coach, etc.).
 Based on our experience it takes roughly 2-3 iterations to effectively adopt agile.